MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/how-to.md

 - **Clear cache** - resets the wrapped app to default settings.
 - **App settings** - shows a list of apps that are part of the current package.
 Selecting an app from this list shows the app details, including the connector information that the app might be configured to use.

-## Set-up KeyVault for automated signing
+## Set up KeyVault for automated signing

-Follow these these to configure KeyVault URI.
+Follow these steps to configure KeyVault URI:

 1. Sign in to your tenent as an admin and [create an Azure service principal](/powershell/azure/create-azure-service-principal-azureps?view=azps-8.0.0#create-a-service-principal) for 1P AAD application: 4e1f8dc5-5a42-45ce-a096-700fa485ba20 ( WrapKeyVaultAccessApp)

-2. Make sure to add a role to the above service principal in the subscription where the KeyVault is going to exist.
+2. Add a role to the service principal listed above in the subscription where the KeyVault is going to exist.
 For more information, see [Steps to assign an Azure role](/azure/role-based-access-control/role-assignments-steps).

 3. Use the following tags and values to create a KeyVault: